tymyrddin/blue/source/docs/dev/devsecops/azure/index.rst

-Azure Security: Defending Microsoft’s Mansion from Uninvited Guests
+Defending Microsoft’s mansion from uninvited guests
 ===================================================================

 Azure is like a high-tech mansion—full of cool features, but if you leave the doors unlocked, you’ll wake up to